 Undergraduate Macon Campus Residential

-The Secondary Mathematics Teacher Certification Program works in collaboration with the Mathematics Department in Mercer's College of Liberal Arts (CLA) to help achieve appreciation for and competence in mathematics.
-For teachers to foster within students the ability to solve mathematics problems and relate mathematics to real life situations, they must possess a strong background in mathematics content, in processes, in the nature and needs of adolescents, and in effective manners of engaging all students in the learning process.
+The Secondary Social Studies Education Certification programs collaborate with the disciplinary departments in the College of Liberal Arts to help students become practitioners who know both social studies content and educational pedagogy.
+For teachers to create a classroom environment where civic competence can be promoted, they must have a strong background in social studies content, in learning processes, in the nature and needs of adolescents, and in effective ways to engage all students in the learning process.

 Content and Process: To Know

 - To be knowledgeable of United States, Western, and World history, geography, political science, economics, and other content areas, including the behavioral sciences, in order to better facilitate student learning.

 - To be knowledgeable of the interdisciplinary nature of the social studies within and across disciplines in order to move student learning beyond facts toward a synthesis of knowledge.